Monzo Review: Should you make the switch?

 Monzo Bank Customer Reviews

-Monzo has a score of 4.6 out of 5.0 on Trustpilot based on more than 59,000 reviews.
-Around 80% of customers rate the challenger bank as excellent, citing a good user experience and helpful budgeting features.
-However, 11% of reviewers rate it as bad, citing poor experiences with its live chat customer service and issues with accounts being closed.
+Monzo has a score of 4.6 out of 5.0 on Trustpilot based on more than 69,000 reviews.
+81% of customers rate the bank as excellent, citing how simple and easy it is to use, positive experiences when using abroad as well as saying how good it is for savings and budgeting.
+However, 10% of reviewers rate it as bad, citing poor experiences with its live chat customer service and issues with accounts being closed.
 Overall, Monzo is rated "Excellent" on Trustpilot.

 Alternatives to Monzo